ai4cat/AI4C-LitMiner/README.md

 ## Data Availability & Copyright Notice

 The dataset used in this project is NOT publicly distributed due to copyright and licensing restrictions.
-The input data consist of published scientific articles, which are typically:

-Protected by publisher copyright

-Accessible only through institutional subscriptions or paid access
+The input data consist of published scientific articles, which are typically protected by publisher copyright and accessible only through institutional subscriptions or paid access.

 As a result: